galaxyproject/training-material/topics/genome-annotation/tutorials/repeatmasker/tutorial.md

 # Conclusion
 {:.no_toc}

-By following this tutorial you have learn how to mask an eukaryotic genome using RepeatMasker, after assembling ([Flye assembly tutorial]({% link topics/assembly/tutorials/flye-assembly/tutorial.md %})) an before annotating it ([Funannotate annotation tutorial]({% link topics/genome-annotation/tutorials/funannotate/tutorial.md %})).
+By following this tutorial you have learn how to mask an eukaryotic genome using RepeatMasker, after assembling ([Flye assembly tutorial]({% link topics/assembly/tutorials/flye-assembly/tutorial.md %})) and before annotating it ([Funannotate annotation tutorial]({% link topics/genome-annotation/tutorials/funannotate/tutorial.md %})).

 Often times, annotation tools prefer to use soft masked genomes, as they primarily search for genes in non repeated regions, but tolerate that some genes overlap partially with these regions.